 How are External Subject Specialists Appointed?

-External Subject Specialists are selected by the Chair of the Programme Approval Committee from the nominations provided by the College/School Proposing Team.
+External Subject Specialists are selected by the Chair of the Programme Approval Committee or a Pro-Vice Chancellor from the nominations provided by the College/School Proposing Team.
 One selected, they must complete appropriate UKVI Right to Work checks and present their passport in person (or virtually if engaging in this way).

 How much are External Subject Specialists Paid?